-- both narrative reports related to your progress against targets
+- Both narrative reports related to your progress against targets

-- alongside your financial report
+- Alongside your financial report.

 You will also be able to submit on a quarterly basis

-- your financial claim
+- Your financial claim.

 Further information on this process can found in the Financial Claims section further down this page.
 You can also speak to your Performance and Risk Manager for guidance on the reporting process.

 As part of your due diligence assessment you will be required to meet these safeguarding standards.
-Once you are awarded a grant it will be your responsibility to work with your partners to ensure DFID’s safeguarding and due diligence standards are met.
+Once you are awarded a grant it will be your responsibility to work with your partners to ensure FCDO’s safeguarding and due diligence standards are met.